Flight resumption: Air Peace airline to downsize operations

 By Lawani Mikairu

-On resumption of flight operations, Air Peace Airlines will downsize its operations and some staff may be asked to proceed on leave until flight services increased.
-This is just as the airline will also stop in-flight catering services.
+On resumption of flight operations, Air Peace airline will downsize it’s operations and some staff may be asked to proceed on leave until flight services increased.
+This is just as the airline will also stop in flight catering services.

-According to Onyema, the airline took these decisions in order to cut costs due to the impact of the COVID-19 on the Industry, adding that some staff may be asked to stay home until the situation improves.
+According to Onyema , the airline took these decisions in order to cut cost due to the impact of the COVID-19 on the Industry, adding that some staff maybe asked to stay home until the situation improves.

 He also said few of the airline’s aircraft would be deployed at resumption as well as reduction in the number of flights.

-The Air Peace boss said: “Out of our 13 Boeing 737 in Airpeace aircraft, we are only going to deploy 4 of them, out of our 8 ERJ’s, we are going to deploy only 6 because those ones are just 50 seaters, so we will manage with those ones.”
+The Air Peace boss said : “Out of our 13 Boeing 737 in Airpeace aircraft, we are only going to deploy 4 of them, out of our 8 ERJ’s, we are going to deploy only 6 because those ones are just 50 seater, so we will manage with those ones.”

 “Passenger figures are not going to be the same again like what it use to be years back, everything has changed, so going into operations, a new set of regulations will emerge.”